jeremenichelli/personal-site/posts/2016-03-18-about-that-time-i-tried-to-beat-browser-cache.md

 Then I saw the Network tab on the developer tools and found it. _What if I save the stylesheets content in the local storage and use it on future visits?_

-Of course, this is similar to what <a href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching" target="_blank">browser caching</a> does, temporarily storing used resources.
-My inital goal was to improve that using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API" target="_blank">Web Storage API</a> and JavaScript, but first I needed to dive into the **link** element and how it works.
+Of course, this is similar to what [browser caching](//developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) does, temporarily storing used resources.
+My inital goal was to improve that using the [Web Storage API](//developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) and JavaScript, but first I needed to dive into the **link** element and how it works.

 ## About the link element